Wastewater

 Max.
 Viscosity [mPas] :28.000

-Sewage transport is a critical process that ensures that domestic and industrial wastewater, as well as rainwater, is transported to the wastewater treatment plant efficiently and without harm to people and environment.
+Sewage transport is a critical process that ensures that domestic and industrial wastewater, as well as rainwater, is transported to the wastewater treatment plant efficiently and without harm to people or the environment.